syncfusion-content/winui-docs/winui/Slider/custom-range.md

 ---
 layout: post
 title: Custom Range in WinUI Slider control | Syncfusion
-description: Learn here all about Custom Range support in Syncfusion WinUI Slider(SfSlider) control and more.
+description: Learn here all about Custom Range support in Syncfusion WinUI Slider(SfSlider) control with scale range and more.
 platform: WinUI
 control: SfSlider
 documentation: ug